 parents today, sharenting.
 These young adults who are raising children are doing

-so with approval seeking among their peers.
+so with approval among their peers.
 Most have mistrusted the society in

 which they live including the church, family, and community.
 This is additive to

-my research as a scholar practitioner.
+my research as a scholar-practitioner.
 They want to make a difference in society

 but lack the inward purpose from which to work.
 They continue to seek